Thank you for your interest in applying to our graduate program. The priority deadline for submitting the online

-While completing the online application, you will be asked to provide the names and contact information for the three (3) persons that you are asking to recommend you for graduate school.
+While completing the online application, you will be asked to provide the names and contact information for the three people that you are asking to recommend you for graduate school.
 These individuals will receive an email directly from the application system with a link and instructions on how to upload their letter of recommendation.
 The most effective letters will come from individuals who know you well from professional or academic settings and can provide detailed examples highlighting your strengths and skills relevant to pursuing a PhD in chemistry.
 Letter writers are encouraged to focus on information and context beyond that provided in an academic transcript or curriculum vitae (CV).

 The University of Rochester provides equal opportunity in admissions and student aid regardless of sex, age, race, color, creed, disability, gender, gender identity, sexual orientation, and national or ethnic origin.
 Furthermore, the University complies with all applicable nondiscrimination laws.